Bank Krajowy

 The Bank Krajowy, full name Bank Krajowy dla Królestwa Galicji i Lodomerii wraz z Wielkim Księstwem Krakowskim (Landesbank für Koenigreich Gazlizien und Lodomerien mit Grossherzogtum Krakau, lit.
 'Provincial Bank of the Kingdom of Galicia and Lodomeria together with the Grand Duchy of Krakow'), was a government-owned financial institution, established in 1881 by the Diet of Galicia and Lodomeria in Lemberg, now Lviv.
-In 1920, its seat was relocated to Warsaw and its name changed to Polski Bank Krajowy.
+In 1920, its seat was relocated to Warsaw and its name changed to Polski Bank Krajowy, generally translated as Polish National Bank.
 In 1924, it was merged into the newly created Bank Gospodarstwa Krajowego.